infinit-xyz/infinit-cli/README.md

 ## Support & Feedback

-If you encounter any issues or have feedback regarding the INFINIT CLI, feel free to open an issue on our GitHub repository or join the discussion with our community.
+If you encounter any issues or have feedback regarding the INFINIT CLI, feel free to open an issue on our GitHub repository or join the discussion with our community, [Discord](https://discord.com/invite/d24D5kjwj4) | [X](https://x.com/Infinit_Labs).